ipaste/kontena/docs/references/environment-variables.md

 ## Kontena CLI

+You can use a file named `.kontena-env` in your current working directory to automatically set any CLI environment variables.

 - `KONTENA_URL`: Kontena Master URL
 - `KONTENA_GRID`: Kontena Grid name
 - `KONTENA_TOKEN`: Kontena Master access token
 - `KONTENA_MASTER`: use existing Kontena Master from CLI config file
-- `SSL_IGNORE_ERRORS`: set true to bypass certificate errors
+- `SSL_IGNORE_ERRORS`: set to true to bypass certificate errors
-- `DEBUG`: set true to get verbose messages
+- `DEBUG`: set true to get verbose messages.
+Set to 'api' to see full message bodies.
-- `EXCON_DEBUG`: set true to get verbose messages from network calls
+- `EXCON_DEBUG`: set to true to get verbose messages from network calls
+- `NO_ENV`: set to true to skip loading `.kontena-env` -
 ## Kontena services

 Each service container deployed by Kontena gets populated by following environment variables in addition to the ones defined in the service configuration and in the container image: